mebauer/data-analysis-using-python/README.md

 - [Project Jupyter](https://jupyter.org/index.html): Project Jupyter is a non-profit, open-source project, born out of the IPython Project in 2014 as it evolved to support interactive data science and scientific computing across all programming languages.
     - [Jupyter Notebook](https://jupyter.org/try): The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
     - [nbviewer](https://nbviewer.jupyter.org/): A web application that lets you enter the URL of a Jupyter Notebook file, renders that notebook as a static HTML web page, and gives you a stable link to that page which you can share with others.
-    - [Binder](https://mybinder.org/): The Binder Project is an open community that makes it possible to create sharable, interactive, reproducible environments.

 # 5. Additional Resources